 EV driving range in winter and in summer differs by some miles, as experimentally confirmed.
 Famous YouTube blogger and motor enthusiast Bjørn Nyland tested what is the Audi e-tron electric crossover’s drive time in cold period.

 The Audi e-tron has recently entered the market.
-The comparison test of the car in winter conditions has been made.
+A comparison test of the car in winter conditions has been made.

 If it wasn’t frosty and there was no snow on roads, the result could be better by 5%, Mr. Nyland believes.